drewhsu86/Boxed-All-Bulk-Cart/README.md

 #### User Schema

-The User Schema only holds the following (all required) fields, which are required upon admin account creation:
+The User Schema only holds the following fields, which are required upon admin account creation:
   * email: string
   * username: string
   * password_digest: string